 the length of the compensatory term of protection shall be equal to the length of extension which the patentee requests, provided that the compensatory term of protection shall not exceed either the length of time during which the patented invention cannot be worked due to marketing approval processes, or a maximum term as provided for in the laws and regulations.
 Such maximum term shall be at least five years.]

-[KR propose: ASN/IN/AU/NZ/CN oppose: 3.
+[KR propose: ASN/IN/AU/NZ/CN/JP oppose: 3.
 Each Party, at the request of the patent owner, shall adjust the term of a patent to compensate for unreasonable delays that occur in granting the patent.
 For purposes of this subparagraph, an unreasonable delay shall at least include a delay in the issuance of the patent of more than four years from the date of filing of the application in the territory of the Party, or three years after a request for examination of the application, whichever is later.
-Periods attributable to actions of the patent applicant need not be included in the determination of such delays.
+Periods attributable to actions of the patent applicant need not be included in the determination of such delays].]

-With respect to patents covering a new pharmaceutical product that is approved for marketing in the territory of the Party and methods of making or using a new pharmaceutical product that is approved for marketing in the territory of the Party, each Party, at the request of the patent owner shall make available an adjustment of the patent term or the term of the patent rights of a patent covering a new pharmaceutical product, its approved method of use, or a method of making the product to compensate the patent owner for unreasonable curtailment of the effective patent term as a result of the marketing approval process related to the first commercial use of that pharmaceutical product in the territory of that Party.
-Any adjustment under this subparagraph shall confer all of the exclusive rights, subject to the same limitations and exceptions, of the patent claims of the product, its method of use, or its method of manufacture in the originally issued patent as applicable to the product and the approved method of use of the product.]
+[JP/KR/IN/NZ/CN propose; ASN oppose: Article 5.14

-[JP/KR/IN/NZ propose; ASN oppose: (Patents) Ensuring any person may provide information that could deny novelty or inventive step
+Ensuring any Person may Provide Information that could Deny Novelty or Inventive step

-Each Party shall establish or maintain a system which provides, before granting a patent, one of the following:
+Each Party shall establish or maintain a system which provides, before granting a patent, [NZ/CN/IN/KR propose : at least] one of the following:

 an opportunity for any person to provide the competent authority with information that could deny novelty or inventive step of an invention claimed in the patent application; or